kimbring2/DeepSoccer/README.md

 You can see detailed information about hardware design at https://kimbring2.github.io/2020/10/08/deepsoccer.html#design_deepsoccer.

 # 3. Relationship between simualtion and real part
 The purpose of this project is to train Jetbot to play soccer based on simulation and then apply trained model to actual Jetbot.
 Therefore, I am currently updating the code and description of the current simulation robot and the actual robot to this repository together.
-However, you can run only simulation without any actual hardware.

 Each ROS package for simulation and real robot is placed separately in two folder.

 1. ROS package for simulation robot: https://github.com/kimbring2/DeepSoccer/tree/master/deepsoccer_pc
 2. ROS package for real robot: https://github.com/kimbring2/DeepSoccer/tree/master/deepsoccer_jetson

+You can run each part separately.
+However, two part should be connected by sim2real method.

 # 4. Reference
 - Jetbot SDF file, ROS: [Jetbot SDF file, ROS](https://github.com/dusty-nv/jetbot_ros)